mhlinder/BIMOND/Readme.md

 (Piecewise Cubic Hermite Interpolating Polynomial), preserving monotonicity in the underlying data.

+Note that input values to both BIMOND3 and BIMOND4 must be evenly spaced, though not necessarily with the same spacing in both axes.

 These functions assume that the following files are available in the user's MATLAB path: